 For step by step instructions on how to gain insights with reporting, see Gain insights through Attack simulation training.

-Attack Simulator uses Safe Links in Defender for Office 365 to securely track click data for the URL in the payload message that's sent to targeted recipients of a phishing campaign, even if the Do not track user clicks setting in Safe Links policies is turned on.
+Attack Simulator uses Safe Links in Defender for Office 365 to securely track click data for the URL in the payload message that's sent to targeted recipients of a phishing campaign, even if the Track user clicks setting in Safe Links policies is turned off.